finagle/finagle.github.io/source/blog/2016-03-01-reusable-http-contracts-for-finagle-with-fintrospect.md

 ```

 ## fin
 And that's a whirlwind tour of some of the features of Fintrospect - you can see the full feature set in the documentation at the [project site][fintrospect].
-For the impatient there is a Github repo with an entire (tested) [demo application][demo].
+For the impatient there is a Github repo with an fully tested [demo application][demo].

 Alternatively, you can go straight to Maven for the base SBT install: